How to Differentiate Reading Fluency Practice

 - Visit the lowest level fluency group and quickly pre-teach a few challenging words from the passage by saying the word and asking students to repeat the word.
 Briefly define the words, if they are necessary to the meaning of the fluency passage.

-- Begin a choral reading of the fluency passage to model correct pronunciation and expression, at an appropriate challenge rate.
+- If using the YouTube videos, press PLAY to get the group started.
+If not, begin a choral reading of the fluency passage to model correct pronunciation and expression, at an appropriate challenge rate.
 Model read about 30% faster than the slowest reader in the group.
 When students are reading out loud at the appropriate rate, lower the volume of your voice.

 - Tell students that the Fluency Leader will lead the group at the reading pace set by the teacher and finish choral reading the fluency passage.
 Have the Fluency Leader say “Ready, begin” and begin reading.
 When the group is following the direction of the Fluency Leader and is reading at the appropriate rate, move on to the next group.
-Afterwards, they are to re-read the whole passage together one more time.
+Afterwards, the group is to re-play the YouTube video or chorally re-read the whole passage together one more time.

 - After the second fluency practice, students are to individually re-read the passage out loud as fast as they feel comfortable until the teacher says, “Stop.”